kaizhx/tidal/README.md

 # tidal
-tidal is a compiler that translates JS code into other programming languages
+tidal is a compiler that translates JavaScript code into other programming languages

+Currently supported programming languages are:

+Python